Real Estate Commission Rates in Chicago: What Sellers Pay in 2026

 The key shift is transparency and control.
 You now see exactly what you’re paying for listing services versus buyer agent incentives, and you can adjust each independently.

-Your neighborhood's median price, days to contract, and sale-to-list ratio determine how much leverage you actually have.
-Get the data for free.
+See how this plays out in your neighborhood.
+Your median price, days to contract, and sale-to-list ratio determine how much leverage you have.

 How to Negotiate Lower Commission Rates